Approved: July 2009 (technician applicants)

 SPT Preceptor Criteria met

-If the proposed SPT preceptor meets the Decision Criteria, the application will be processed and the applicant will be notified within 10 business days.
+If the pharmacy technician or pharmacist meets the Decision Criteria, they will be added to the list of preceptors and notified within two business days.

 SPT Preceptor Criteria not met